mavera12/EHR/Getting-Started.md

 # Installing Synthea<sup>TM</sup>
 ## Prerequisites
  - Git
- - Java 1.8 or higher
+ - Java 1.8 or higher (select JDK, not JRE install)

 To copy the Synthea<sup>TM</sup> repository locally and install the necessary gems, open a terminal window and run the following commands: